 European Boating Industry (EBI) represents the recreational boating and nautical tourism industry in Europe, which encompasses the following subsectors:

 - boatbuilders (building motorboats, sailing boats, yachts, personal watercraft, and other recreational boats)

 - boat charter and rental companies

 - other related companies

 European waters count at least 6 million boats, 36 million regular boaters and over 6,000 inland and coastal marinas.
 The European recreational boating industry is made up of 32,000 companies (predominantly SMEs) which directly employ over 280,000 people.
 The sector is a key contributor to tourism and to local economies in coastal and island regions, and Europe is an important exporter of recreational boating products.
-The industry is responsible for 17,782 million euros of economic turnover between boatbuilders, engine manufacturers, accessory and equipment manufacturers, and service providers.

 You can find more about what we stand for here.

 EBI partnered with the UN Decade of Ocean Science for Sustainable Development, committing to the UN Sustainable Development Goals.

 In its commitment to fight for a better environment, EBI partnered with The SeaCleaners, an NGO created in 2016 which is trying to battle marine plastic pollution with a revolutionary waste-collecting ship.
 Read more about EBI's and The SeaCleaners' mission here.